Rilmxp/Veggie-Menu/README.md

 ### Css/Sass/Css Modules

 - Only two sass partials have been created. `_config.scss` for basic global styles, and `_custom-bootstrap` to modify some bootstrap defaults.
-- Apart from that, most of the styles have been defined in Css modules next to each related component
+- Apart from that, most of the styles have been defined in Css modules adjacent to each corrisponding component.

 </br>